-Selby & Taylor have made a simple and pain free way to protect your employee's health.
+Selby & Taylor have made a simple and affordable way to protect your employee's health.

 In line with current Health and Safety regulations it is now your responsibility as an employer to provide free safety spectacles for all employees who are at risk from hazards in the workplace.Eye protection is a requirement under Regulation 4 of the Personal Protective Equipment At Work Regulation 1992 when at risk in a hazardous area.
 Employers must provide personal protective equipment that offers suitable protection to personnel who may be exposed to potential health risks.